iExperience/birthdays/README.md

       </a>
     </div>

+Note that whenever there is `person`, you should put the name of the person you're creating the page for, i.e. "Alice".
 The HTML in comments is for making the page responsive—Twitter Bootstrap (already included on the page) makes it easy to control layout on mobile and desktop.
 Documentation at [getbootstrap.com/css/#grid](http://getbootstrap.com/css/#grid).

 ###### Person page HTML